SoulInfernoDE/compile-kernel-from-source/README.md

      Otherwise you cannot boot your unsigned kernel.

-Please report any bugs or errorsfound..
+Please report any bugs or errors found..